eclipse-edc/Connector/docs/developer/data-transfer.md

 9. `DataPlaneManager` of the Provider Data Plane processes the request: it creates a `DataSource`/`DataSink` pair based on the source/destination data addresses
 10. Provider Data Plane fetches data from the actual data source (see `DataSource`)
 11. Provider Data Plane pushes data to the consumer services (see `DataSink`)

-#### Use Case

-Provider exposes some data located in a Cloud storage, such as AWS S3 or Azure storage.
-Consumer wants to copy these data into its own storage system (which can be of a different type than the one of the provider).
-Here the consumer will negotiate a
-_simple_ data transfer, by notifying to which location the data should be copied.
-Once contract is agreed between both parties, the provider will automatically trigger the data transfer by delegating the data copy to is Data Plane system, through its Control API.

 ## Transfer Process State Machine
 ![Transfer Process State Machine](diagrams/transfer-process-states.png)